Andrew Jagim, Ph.D.

-- Avoid giving your athlete supplements or multivitamins designed for adults, as the daily requirements or tolerable limits may be lower in young athletes due to smaller body sizes.
+- Avoid giving your athlete supplements or multivitamins designed for adults, as the daily requirements or tolerable upper limits may be lower in young athletes due to smaller body sizes.

 Are supplements needed?

-Also, if your athlete is constantly on the go and doesn't have time to properly prepare snacks and meals, then a protein shake, bar or sports drink may provide important nutrients at the right time to help ease recovery and enhance training adaptations.
+Also, if your athlete is constantly on the go and does not have time to properly prepare snacks and meals, a protein shake, bar or sports drink may provide important nutrients at the right time.
+Proper fueling can optimize recovery and enhance training adaptations over time.
 Again, it is best to always choose high-quality products and consult with an expert prior to use.